computexpresslink/libcxlmi/README.md

 By default, an endpoint will allow FM-API commands, *if* supported by the CXL component (or implicitly by disabling probing, see Component Discovery section above).
 To check if such command set is supported, `cxlmi_endpoint_has_fmapi()` can be called.
-Similarly, to control it disable/enable it dynamically, `cxlmi_endpoint_disable_fmapi()` and `cxlmi_endpoint_enable_fmapi()` can be used.
+Similarly, to control it (disable/enable) dynamically, `cxlmi_endpoint_disable_fmapi()` and `cxlmi_endpoint_enable_fmapi()` can be used.

 This will impact, for example, on whether or not tunneling is available as a